ssenmosip/mosip-temp-documentation/ID-Authentication-APIs.md

 IDA-MLC-015| Identity Type - &lt;Identity Type&gt; not configured for the country|ID Type (UIN/USERID) not supported for a country|
 IDA-MLC-018|%s not available in database|UIN, VID not available in database|

-## Update Authentication Types Status Service (Internal)
-Update Authentication Types Status Service can be used by Resident Services Portal - MOSIP module to lock or unlock one or more authenticate types for an Individual using VID/UIN.

-#### Users of Update Authentication Types Status Service -
-1. `Resident Services` - Individual can request to lock or unlock one or more authentication types using Resident Services, which in turn calls this service to store or retrieve the auth type status.

 * [PUT /idauthentication/v1/internal/authtypes/status](#put-idauthenticationv1internalauthtypesstatus)